-- (1) Measure the clearance with the mast overlap at near 480 mm. - (2) Shift the inner mast to one side to bring the roller into contact with the outer mast and the middle mast, and adjust the clearance between the roller side face and mast at the closest position on the opposite side to the following value by inserting the inner and middle mast roller shim, respectively. - · Standard clearance A = 0.3~0.6 mm - · Shim thickness 0.5, 1.0 mm - (3) Distribute the shim thickness equally to the left and right roller.
-Refer to Mast load roller and back up liner, removal and Installation. - (4) After the adjustment, check that the inner mast moves smoothly in the middle mast, and the middle mast moves smoothly in the outer mast.
+- (1) Measure the clearance with the mast overlap at near 480 mm. - (2) Shift the inner mast to one side to bring the roller into contact with the outer mast, and adjust the clearance between the roller side face and mast at the closest position on the opposite side to the following value by inserting the inner/outer mast roller shim. - Standard clearance A, B = $0.3 \sim 0.6$ mm - Shim thickness 0.5, 1.0 mm - (3) Distribute the shim thickness equally to the left and right roller.
+Refer to Mast load roller and back up liner, removal and Installation. - (4) After the adjustment, check that the inner mast moves smoothly in the outer mast.